Aditk1/Studymines/README.md

 **Studymines** is an AI-powered educational platform that transforms raw study materials—from PDFs and slide decks to photographs of handwritten notes—into structured, student-ready study packages.

-Using advanced Vision LLMs (Gemini 1.5 Pro), Studymines extracts semantic meaning from any format and generates adaptive summaries, flashcards, and exam questions tailored to your educational level.
+Using advanced Vision LLMs , Studymines extracts semantic meaning from any format and generates adaptive summaries, flashcards, and exam questions tailored to your educational level.

 ---